SEP Protocol Integration

 }

-We then store the details of the transfer in the transfersStore store and display the transfer server's response to the user.
+store and display the transfer server's response to the user.
 We then wait for them to close the modal.

 NOTE

 The only reason we're storing anything about the transfer in BasicPay is to help us keep track of which anchors the user has initiated transfers with.
-Otherwise, we wouldn't be able query for a transfer history (like on the /dashboard page).
+Otherwise, we wouldn't be able query for a transfer history (like on the /dashboard

 In a withdrawal transaction, BasicPay will also build and present to the user a Stellar transaction for them to sign with their pincode.
 Here we will finally get to move back to our "regular" modal that is so good at so many things!